sid-thakur47/Myntra/README.md

 * Navigates to bag
 * Changes quantity of shirt
 * Clicks on Place order
 * Selects default address
 * Navigates to Payment page
 * Navigates to Home page
+* Log out from application

+ #Second- Buying product during sale

+* Login to Myntra application
+* Navigates to Home page
+* Clicks on sale Image
+* Clicks on Mens product sale
+* Navigates to products list in sale
+* Applies Filter to only display shirts
+* Selects the shirt
+* Adds Shirt to bag
+* Navigates to bag
+* Changes quantity of shirt
+* Checks if offer is applied
+* If Offer then clicks on Place order
+* Selects default address
+* Navigates to Payment page
+* Navigates to Home page